Here’s how to use shoppable content to move customers from browsing to buying.

 Examples of Shoppable Content

 Shoppable content is shifting the landscape for brands dramatically, increasing customer engagement and driving faster conversions.
-For online retailers, incorporating shoppable content enhances the customers shopping experience and can be done through a number of different ways.
+For online retailers, incorporating shoppable content enhances the customer’s shopping experience and can be done in a number of different ways.
 Using an existing social media channel as the shoppable content platform can be set up, measured and optimized without a huge investment.

 In its most simple form, shoppable content can be a text link back to the relevant product or an image that includes a tag with the buying options for the products in the photo.
 This additional link offers the consumer the ability to act on any interest or buying intent they have right away – moving them from browsing to buying.

 Marks and Spencers, the UK Retailer, Uses its Styling Blog to Feature Products from Their Online Store.

 Inspired by the content, consumers have the option to click directly to the product page to make a purchase.

 Videos capture and hold shoppers attention far more than a static image.
 Shoppable Video Content can convey both product-specific and higher-level brand messaging in an engaging viewing experience that can encourage an instant purchase.
 Retailers can drive sales growth through the integration of shoppable links from product imagery in brand videos and video ads, allowing consumers to purchase directly from the content.

 Harper’s Bazaar partnered with an influencer to create a shoppable interactive video called “The Sport of Being Hannah Bronfman”.